Dunera

 Fritz Schlamovicz (32) GP, NL, K

-The Gestapo imprisoned the Viennese Jew and his brother from June to December 1938, first in Dachau and then in Buchenwald concentration camp.
+The Gestapo imprisoned the Viennese Jew and his brother from June to December 1938, first in Dachau, from September 1938 in Buchenwald concentration camp.
 According to the concentration camp register, he was a member of the ultra-right-wing Vaterländische Front party, which was persecuted by the Nazis after the Anschluss in 1938.
 Schlamowicz came to England illegally, was therefore imprisoned and later legalised by the Ministry of the Interior.
 He told the tribunal in April 1940 that he simply wanted to live freely without being hunted down.

 Justus Israel Schönthal (52) GP, NL, K